JosephCCN/csci3170_proj/README.md

+# Group 07
+This project is done by
+- Cheung Cheuk Nam 1155176080
+- Wong Pak Kan 1155176342
+- Chen Chun Hei 1155176282
-# Compile
+## Compile
-you may use command `sh compile.sh` to compile and run the java code
+Use command `javac main.java` to compile
-## Create Table
+## Run
-`create_table.sql` is a reference of SQL for creating table.
-Notice: This is a *reference* only.
+Use command `java main` to run